57Ajay/57Ajay/README.md

 ## 🎓 Education

 - **Bachelor of Technology (B.Tech) in Computer Science and Engineering**
-  - Oriental University, 2023 - Present
+  - Oriental University (INDORE), 2023 - Present

 ## 📱 Connect with Me